Exact crystalline solution for a one-dimensional few-boson system with point interaction: The lowest state of a Bose crystal: basic models

-Now we consider how the Bose crystals are described in the literature.
-Several approximate ans\"{a}tze for the GS wave function $\Psi^{c}_{0}$ of a crystal were investigated (see reviews \cite{guyer,galli2008,chan2013}).
-All of them correspond to nodeless WFs.
-The historically first and most widely used is a localized-Jastrow ansatz
+Let us concisely consider how the GS of a Bose crystal is described in the literature.
+Several ans\"{a}tze for the ground-state WF of a crystal were investigated (see reviews \cite{guyer,galli2008,chan2013}).
+The historically first and most widely used is a localized-Jastrow ansatz \cite{bernardes1960,saunders1962,nosanow1962,brueckner1965,nosanow1966,levesque1968}